liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

    This change maps the theme's variables to the corresponding tokens in the `frontend-token-definitions.json` file.

-1. From the `client-extensions/clarity-theme/src/css/` folder, open the `_import.scss` file and append this snippet:
+1. From the `client-extensions/clarity-theme/src/css/` folder, open the `_imports.scss` file and append this snippet:

    ```scss
    @import url('https://fonts.googleapis.com/css2?family=Roboto+Slab:wght@100..900&display=swap');